Graduate Student Internship

 Creating opportunities for the graduate students of CSU

-Each year the Center publishes four books: three issues of Colorado Review and a paperback collection of poetry.
-The Center also runs two national creative writing contests, the Colorado Prize for Poetry and the Nelligan Prize for Short Fiction.
+Each year the Center publishes three issues of the literary journal Colorado Review and three single-author collections of poetry.
+The Center also runs two national creative writing contests: the Colorado Prize for Poetry and the Nelligan Prize for Short Fiction.

-Interns serve as readers for the nearly ten thousand manuscripts of fiction, poetry, and nonfiction the Center receives every academic year.
-Interns also have the opportunities to copyedit, proofread, and typeset manuscripts; learn about book production; handle subscriptions and circulation; participate in fundraising campaigns; and learn about marketing techniques.
+Interns serve as readers for the five thousand submissions of fiction, poetry, and nonfiction the Center receives every academic year.
+Interns also have opportunities to copyedit, proofread, and typeset manuscripts; learn about book design and production; help with fundraising and grantwriting; and get involved in social media and marketing campaigns.
 The internship provides an excellent opportunity to develop professional skills while working toward a degree.
-The Center is also a great place to get to know other graduate students in the English department.
+The Center is also a great place to get to know other graduate students in the English Department.

 Graduate students may register for 1 to 5 internship credits.
 The expectation (per department guidelines) is that during the semester each intern will work 40 hours for each registered credit, which works out to 3 hours a week for one credit, 6 for two credits, 9 for three credits, and so on.
-Interns need to maintain regularly scheduled office hours.
-Occasionally, however, there are special projects that require extra time, so a certain amount of flexibility is allowed.
+Interns must maintain regularly scheduled office hours.
+Occasionally, however, there are special projects that require extra time, so a certain amount of flexibility is expected.

-If you are a graduate student in the English department at CSU and are interested in pursuing an internship at the Center for Literary Publishing, contact Stephanie G’Schwind, director and editor, to find out if space is available.
-If you have any questions about the internship, please contact Stephanie G’Schwind at C-107 Aylesworth Hall, (970) 491-5449, or Stephanie.Gschwind@colostate.edu.
+If you are a graduate student in the English Department at CSU and are interested in pursuing an internship at the Center for Literary Publishing, contact Stephanie G’Schwind, director and editor, to find out if space is available.
+If you have any questions about the internship, please contact Stephanie G’Schwind: C-107 Aylesworth Hall, (970) 491-5449, or Stephanie.Gschwind@colostate.edu.